CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/against-the-shadow.md

 ---

 {: .text-center .text-gamma }
-ANNOTATIONS
+NOTES

-The Rules Archive provides the original published text without modification from errata or official clarifications.
+These Original Rules provide the original published text without modification from errata or official clarifications.
 However, they do have corrections to minor typographical, grammatical, clerical, and typesetting issues in the original text.
 Such corrections are not annotated.
-Anything in the original text that goes beyond a minor issue is left unaltered and described in these annotations.
+Any correction beyond a minor issue would be left unaltered and described in an annotation.

-[^hoard]: On 29 June 1998 the [Hoards](/rules-archive/the-dragons#hoards) rule in _The Dragons_ received errara but this corresponding rule in _Against the Shadow_ did not receive the same errata.
-However, this rule change should be recognized here as well.
-[^successful]: On 29 June 1998 the [Characters Facing Multiple Strikes](/rules-archive/the-dragons#characters-facing-multiple-strikes) rule in _The Dragons_ received errara but this corresponding rule in _Against the Shadow_ did not receive the same errata.
-However, this rule change should be recognized here as well.